mrvollger/SDA/README.md

 ## Running: ##

 SDA is run by a snakemake script.
-While SDA should run correctly as long as the required files are properly in place you may find some knowledge of snakemake useful in running SDA.
+While SDA should run correctly as long as the required files are properly in place, you may find some knowledge of snakemake useful in running SDA.

-If the github repo is added to your path just type `SDA` if not type `/path/to/git/repo/SDA`.
+If the github repo is added to your path just type `SDA`; if not, type `/path/to/git/repo/SDA`.

 ## Output: ##